 South America is a wonderful setting for World of Darkness games, but it's too often overlooked.
 Let's face it: Your typical North American player isn't used to thinking of things outside the US of A and Europe as being remotely "civilized."
-South America's got civilization too; it just took longer for conquistadors to spread across it, probably
+South America's got civilization too; it just took longer for conquista-